 Ans: In India, the best long-term investment options include stocks, bonds, real estate, mutual funds, public provident funds (PPF), gold, fixed deposits, etc. However, which instrument to invest in will depend upon your goals and risk capacity.

-Ans: Some of the best apps to invest money in mutual funds are:
+Q7.
+What are the best apps to invest money in mutual funds?

 Ans: Long-term investment helps fulfil long-term goals, and investors need not be worried about market volatility as the short-term losses are offset in the long run.
 Further, it helps in growing wealth exponentially because of compounding returns.

 Looking for instant 🚀 personal loans 24*7 anywhere, anytime?
 Get personal loans up to ₹20 lakh starting at 9.9% p.a.
 Install the Navi app now!!

 Or, maybe you’re looking to buy that house you’ve been eyeing 🏠 and you need a loan of up to ₹5 crore.
 Install the Navi app now and get instant in-principle approval right away!
 Interest rates starting at 8.39% p.a.

 How about an affordable health insurance policy👨⚕️ starting at a monthly premium of just ₹235?
 Install the Navi app now and get your policy in under 2 minutes.